 Katie Riley – is the in-house Data Journalist at Flourish, where she builds visualisations, blogs about new templates and features, and supports newsroom users.
 She was previously a Google News Fellow at the Financial Times, an Editorial Fellow at The Atlantic, and a Teaching Assistant at the Goldsmiths Department of Media and Communications.
 Katie has a BA in History from University College London and an MSc in Digital Journalism from Goldsmiths, University of London.

-Leila Haddou is data journalism editor for The Times and Sunday Times.
-She previously worked on investigations at the Financial Times and Guardian.
+Leila Haddou is Data Journalism Editor for The Times and Sunday Times.
+She previously worked on investigations at the Financial Times and the Guardian.
 She has an avid interest in how technology can aid investigative reporting and co-organises the monthly Journocoders meet up event.

 Lois Kapila is an editor and reporter with Dublin Inquirer, an independent reader-funded newspaper in Ireland’s capital.
 She covers mainly covers stories around housing and land.
 She previously worked for The Statesman in Kolkata.